digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/domains/fabric.rst

     <<canton-release>>/examples/e01-fabric-domain/canton-on-fabric$ COMPOSE_PROJECT_NAME="fabric-sequencer-demo" docker-compose -f docker-compose-ledger.yaml -f docker-compose-canton.yaml up

-Note that you can at this point connect the remote participants to this setup just like in demo from the tutorial.
+Note that you can at this point connect the remote participants to this setup just like in the demo from the tutorial.

 Cleanup
 ~~~~~~~